krypton/dotfiles/README.md

     stow -t ~/.config yabai
     stow -t ~/.config skhd

+### How to stow kitty configuration

+Simply stow into ~/.config folder, as follows:

+    stow -t ~/.config kitty

 ### How to stow bat configuration

 Simply stow into ~/.config folder, as follows: